denoland/docs/runtime/fundamentals/security.md

 ---
-title: "Permissions"
+title: "Security and permissions"
 oldUrl:
   - /runtime/manual/basics/permissionsDeno/
   - /manual/basics/permissions
   - /runtime/manual/basics/permissions
 ---

 Deno is secure by default.
-Therefore, unless you specifically enable it, a program run with Deno has no access to sensitive APIs, such as file system access, network connectivity, or environment access.
+Unless you specifically enable it, a program run with Deno has no access to sensitive APIs, such as file system access, network connectivity, or environment access.
 You must explicitly grant access to these resources with command line flags or with the runtime permission prompt.
 This is a major difference from Node, where dependencies are automatically granted full access to everything, potentially introducing hidden vulnerabilities into your project.

 ## Granting permissions